 When it comes to cooking like the pros, it’s important to understand all aspects of the most important kitchen tools: your knives.
 From the different parts of a knife to the materials used to create them, this guide is full of the information needed to get to know your knives and use them to their fullest potential.

-The Parts of a Kitchen Knife
+The Anatomy of a Kitchen Knife

 From the tip to the heel to the cutting edge, the different parts of a kitchen knife can be used for different things, and becoming familiar with each is the first step to cooking like a pro.

 The tip of a kitchen knife is the uppermost part of the blade that comes to a point.
 Depending on the type of knife, it can be used for fine, detailed work and very delicate cutting.
 For example, the tip of a chef’s knife can be used to create guide cuts in tough ingredients like melons, squash, and other dense fall vegetables, and for piercing and separating sinew from meat, while the tip of the boning knife is used to break away cartilage from joints in hunks of meat.
 The tip of the paring knife is handy for coring tomatoes, hulling strawberries, segmenting citrus, and even deveining shrimp.

 The bolster is the band that meets the blade of the knife to its handle and is designed to keep your hand away from the cutting edge of the blade.
 Not all knives feature a bolster.

 The heel is the rear part of the cutting edge of the blade (opposite the tip) that meets the bolster.
 The heel on a chef’s knife is ideal for chopping tough ingredients like nuts, carrots, and even bones.

 The cutting edge is the sharp edge of the blade that extends from the tip to the heel.
 This is where all of the magic happens.